zio/zio/docs/howto/migrate/migration-guide.md

 ❯     for UserRepo.live
 ```

-We can also directly construct a layer using `ZDeps.wire`:
+We can also directly construct a set of dependencies using `ZDeps.wire`:

 ```scala mdoc:silent:nest
 val deps = ZDeps.wire[Has[DocRepo] with Has[UserRepo]](